haileytapia/portfolio/CircularSankeyChartDomo.md

 ## Customize circular sankey charts

-You can customize the appearance of a circular sankey chart in several ways using the **Chart Properties** tool.
+You can customize the appearance of a circular sankey chart using the **Chart Properties** tool.
 For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.

 {:  .important }
 > Circular sankey charts have a 500 row limit.